-This is a humorous fantasy novel based off of the Ring Cycle of Norse mythology.
-It’s older (published in 1990) but I like reading pulp fantasy fiction.
-So, I read it anyway.
+Expecting Someone Taller by Tom Holt is a humorous fantasy novel based off of the Ring Cycle of Norse mythology.
+It’s older (published in 1990) but I like reading pulp fantasy fiction, no matter its age.

-Full disclosure: I know The Lord of the Rings better than the mythological stories behind it.
+Full disclosure: I know The Lord of the Rings better than the Norse mythological stories it is based on.
 Holt provides a very short synopsis of the myths for folks like me and I was grateful for it.
 Otherwise, I would have not understood what on earth was going on.

-There were some memorable lines like: “Ingolf eased the plain gold ring off his finger and passed it to Malcolm, who accepted it rather as one might accept some delicacy made from the unspeakable parts of a rare amphibian at an embassy function.” pg 7 Nice.
+There were some memorable lines: “Ingolf eased the plain gold ring off his finger and passed it to Malcolm, who accepted it rather as one might accept some delicacy made from the unspeakable parts of a rare amphibian at an embassy function.” pg 7 Nice.

 “The next morning, Malcolm thought long and hard before waking up, for he had come to recognise over the past quarter of a century that rather less can go wrong if you are asleep.” pg 15 Absolutely true in my experience too.